chrinide/pydaal-getting-started/2-helper-function-classes/README.md

-Pre-built helper classes constructed using PyDAAL and usage example(s) are provided in each folder.<br>
+Pre-built helper classes are constructed using PyDAAL and usage example(s) are provided in each folder.<br>

 Generic methods handled in each class are:
 1. Training: fits the data to create a model